Anonymous-vmf/fpi-iclr_submission/README.md

 The script `compute_probas.py` will run Monte Carlo simulations estimating the probability for von Mises-Fisher exploration and Boltzmann exploration to sample an action with known similarity given a state vector.

-All vectors are sampled from the Glove 25 dataset previously downloaded.
+All vectors are sampled from the GloVe-25 dataset previously downloaded.
 The result can then be plotted using `plot_probas.py`.

 For instance, to reproduce **Figure 2.a**, one can run the following command: